11 plus appeals

 “it is for parents to decide whether their child should attend the hearing, unless the child is an appellant.”

-The 2012 Code is silent on this issue, which could mean that the position has reverted to what it used to be (i.e. that it is a decision for the panel).
+The 2022 Code is silent on this issue, but I’m inclined to think that it is still a decision for parents.

-Bear in mind too that the panel are not allowed to assess or ‘interview’ the child – the panel’s role is to weigh up the evidence (not the child!).
+Bear in mind too that the panel should not do anything that amounts to making their own assessment by interviewing/testing the child – the panel’s role is to weigh up the evidence, not the child!

 A15.
 I am interested to hear what you think of this suggestion which came from the Deputy Head at a primary where they held a meeting for parents considering appealing.
 It was that you may like to include a personal letter to the panel from your son/daughter.

-I would strongly advise against a letter from the child.
-The panel would never know for certain how much input the parents had had, but the assumption would be that parents had suggested, scrutinised and checked it!
+The problem with a letter from the child is that the panel would never know for certain how much input the parents had had, but the assumption might well be that parents had probably suggested, scrutinised and checked it!

 A16.
 Is it all right to go to the appeal on your own, or does it show a united front if the partner comes along too?
 I just don’t want the situation whereby one starts off a sentence and the other finishes it like a well rehearsed play.